-You have reached the home of the RESguru Blog.
+You have reached the home of the RESguru Consulting Services Blog.
 This is a technical blog dedicated to the products of RES Software, namely Workspace Manager, Automation Manager, VDX and The IT Store.
-Although this blog has been been around since early 2009, I eventually figured out it would make sense to write a short intro to our new visitors :-).
+Although this blog has been been around since late 2008, I eventually figured out it would make sense to write a short intro to our new visitors :-).
 The old hands who have frequented the site over the years know where to go, so the following intro is for you, our new prospective patrons.

 PS: If you like what you find here, please consider giving the site a Google +1 at the bottom of the page.
 Click the Read More link below to get a tour of the site

-RES Software makes Desktops Dynamic.
-Right, so what does that really mean?
-In short, we make sure that all the configuration, security, performance, documentation and stuff is taken care of, without having to rely on scripting and policies.
-While other vendors focus their efforts on giving you the best operating system, virtualization or delivery systems, at RES Software we strive to manage the actual deliverable; the desktop as easily and effeciently as possible.
+RES Software used to say: We make Desktops Dynamic.
+Right, so what did that really mean?
+While the slogan may be obsolete today, it basically means RES ensures that all the configuration, security, performance, documentation and stuff is taken care of, without having to rely on scripting and policies.
+While other vendors focus their efforts on giving you the best operating system, virtualization or delivery systems, RES Software strives to manage the actual deliverable; the desktop as easily and efficiently as possible.
 There is a primer article here, which will give you a good introduction to what dynamic desktops are and how you set them up with the RES products.

-If you are new to Workspace Management, Run Book Automation, Service Orchestration, or Reverse Seamless Windows – or you want to learn more, this site is definatly for you.
+If you are new to Workspace Management, Run Book Automation, Service Orchestration, or Reverse Seamless Windows – or you want to learn more, this site is definitely for you.

 For those of you wondering; is this site an official RES resource?
-The answer is NO. This is just another fine site for mindsharing and experience exchange.
+The answer is NO. This is just another fine site for mind-sharing and experience exchange.
 I originally created it to avoid having to answer the same questions time and time again.
 Anything you find and use from here is your own responsibility.
-Please refer to the “Fine Print” section further down on the right side”.
+Please refer to the M.O.A.D.

 With that aside, let me give you a quick tour around the block.
 At the top, you may already have noticed a menu of sorts, that look like this.
 Below it is a more detailed overview on what you will find in these areas.

-- The Technote library, is the central repository for for reference articles, howto’s and all sorts of usefull bits of information I’ve collected from various sources.
-Each article is numbered and briefly outlined in the technote library.
+- The Technote library, is the central repository for for reference articles, howto’s and all sorts of useful bits of information I’ve collected from various sources.
+Each article is numbered and briefly outlined in the tech note library.

-- BB’s for WM is an abreviation for BuildingBlocks for Workspace Manager.
-Buildingblocks are prebuilt configuration pieces which you can import into Workspace Manager to make it do certain things.
+- BB’s for WM is an abbreviation for BuildingBlocks for Workspace Manager.
+Buildingblocks are pre-built configuration pieces which you can import into Workspace Manager to make it do certain things.
 Examples are preconfigured settings and applications.
-The buildingblocks found in this section have been created by yours truely and other community guru’s.
+The building-blocks found in this section have been created by yours truly and other community guru’s.

 - BB’s for AM is short for BuildingBlocks for Automation Manager.
 These buildingblocks will show you working examples on how to configure machine specific options, install software and do lot’s of other cool things.
 Note that these downloads may be somewhat larger than the Workspace Manager counterpart as they may contain binaries.

-- I originally created the RESpedia as a one-stop reference to all the RES related buzzwords and jargon flying around, when you hang out with Workspace Geeks like yours truely :) In this crosslinked reference, you will find explainations of everything from Alligators to Zones.
+- I originally created the RESpedia as a one-stop reference to all the RES related buzzwords and jargon flying around, when you hang out with Workspace Geeks like yours truly :) In this cross-linked reference, you will find explanations of everything from Alligators to Zones.
 Note, where ever you see a link in italics, it is a link to the corresponding RESpedia entry.

 - The Forums button is a direct link over to the RESug Forums.
 The RES UserGroup is a great place to ask questions, share ideas and experiences with your peers.